-NEVER leave a child or pet unattended in a parked vehicle.
+NEVER leave a child unattended in a parked vehicle.
 On hot days, the temperature inside the vehicle can rise very quickly.
-Exposure of people or animals to these high temperatures for even a short time can cause death or serious heat related injuries, including brain damage.
+Exposure to high temperatures, even for a short time can cause death or serious heat related injuries, including brain damage.
 Small children are particularly at risk.

-A child or animal left in a parked car could inadvertently operate equipment or features that could cause entrapment, cause the vehicle to move, or otherwise cause an unsafe condition.
+A child left in a parked car could inadvertently operate equipment or features that could cause entrapment, cause the vehicle to move, or otherwise cause an unsafe condition.